 Before I painted everything I did attach the pipes to the wall just to make sure everything was going to look right.

 I then got everything ready to paint.

 Tip for Spray Painting Pipes:

-By the way, after spray painting some light fixtures recently I discovered a super easy way to paint pipes.
+By the way, after spray painting some light fixtures recently I discovered a super-easy way to paint pipes.

-I don’t have a photo of this thanks to my computer recently crashing and losing some of my photos (booooooo), but you can use fishing line – or any kind of heavy duty string – then thread the string through the pipes.
+I don’t have a photo of this thanks to my computer recently crashing and losing some of my photos (booooooo), but you can use fishing line – or any kind of heavy-duty string – then thread the string through the pipes.
 You can then hang it somewhere – either with a tarp behind it or somewhere outside and then spray paint away.
-Then after the first coat is dry you can easily spin the pipes on the the fishing line to spray paint the areas that were missed in the first round and repeat as necessary.
+Then after the first coat is dry you can easily spin the pipes on the fishing line to spray paint the areas that were missed in the first round and repeat as necessary.

 This is my new favorite way of spray painting anything like pipes so I hope it will help you too 🙂

 I think it’s a good idea to lightly sand the pipes or add a coat of spray paint primer before adding your first coat of color, but I didn’t do either of these things.
-I did add a clear coat afterwards, but noticed that the paint did scratch in a few areas later on – mainly because I didn’t give the paint time to cure before I put everything together. #impatientmuch
+I did add a clear coat afterward but noticed that the paint did scratch in a few areas later on – mainly because I didn’t give the paint time to cure before I put everything together. #impatientmuch

 How to Create the Pipe Shelf Bracket: